AWegnerGitHub/awegnergithub.github.io-content/2020_05_04_suggested_improvements_physical.md

 This is a great design.
 Rise Gardens has clearly put in the time to design something that works as expected, but is easy to set up, maintain, and use.

-In my next post, I'm going to cover some more improvement ideas focused on the mobile application and subscription service.
+In my next post, I'm going to cover some more [improvement ideas focused on the mobile application and subscription service][appsuggestions].

  [risegardens]: https://risegardens.com/